zendesk/ruby-kafka/README.md

 A Ruby client library for [Apache Kafka](http://kafka.apache.org/), a distributed log and message bus.
 The focus of this library will be operational simplicity, with good logging and metrics that can make debugging issues easier.

-The Producer API is currently beta level and used in production.
-There's an alpha level Consumer Group API that has not yet been used in production and that may change without warning.
-Feel free to try it out but don't expect it to be stable or correct quite yet.

 Although parts of this library work with Kafka 0.8 – specifically, the Producer API – it's being tested and developed against Kafka 0.9.
-The Consumer API will be 0.9 only.
+The Consumer API is Kafka 0.9+ only.

 ## Table of Contents